-The majority of surgeons at Texas Orthopedic Hospital are members of Fondren Orthopedic Group L.L.P., a group globally recognized for leadership in orthopedic medicine.
-The foot and ankle specialists are fellowship-trained and highly skilled at diagnosing a wide range of injuries.
-They are also the developers of a proven, non-surgical treatment for Achilles tendon ruptures.
+Almost every foot and ankle doctor or surgeon at Texas Orthopedic Hospital is a member of Fondren Orthopedic Group, a group globally recognized for leadership in orthopedic medicine.
+Each foot and ankle specialist is a fellowship-trained orthopedic surgeon, highly skilled at diagnosing a wide range of injuries.

-- Deformities - reconstruction of conditions such as flat foot or high arch
+- Deformities - reconstruction of conditions such as flat feet or high arches

-- Forefoot woes – surgical repair of bunions, hammertoes, and neuromas
+- Forefoot conditions - surgical repair of bunions, hammertoes and neuromas

-- Sports injuries - arthroscopic surgery, ligamentous reconstruction, and internal fixation
+- Sports injuries - arthroscopic surgery, ligament reconstruction and tendon repairs

 - Trauma - surgical intervention for crush injuries, severe fractures or lacerations